 Sometimes, businesses send automated emails from a made-up spokesperson.
 The idea here is to establish a sense of personalization and familiarity between the subscriber and the organization.
 So, for example, instead of Windows.com sending you a promotional email, you’re getting one from Tony F. (who is really just Windows.com).
 Sorry to any real Tony F.’s reading this…

-By analyzing the OR and CTR data from your email campaigns, you can see how your readers respond to different From Name customizations.
+By analyzing the open rate and clickthrough rate from your email campaigns, you can see how your readers respond to different From Name customizations.
 If you see better results from a personalized touch like the one we described above, your audience might react better to a more personal marketing strategy across platforms.

 Length of Content

 Grabbing attention is one thing – keeping it is another.
 Email campaign testing is a great way to do market research on your audience’s attention level and general interest.
 While short and sweet might seem like the rule of thumb for all marketing strategies, your subscribers might need a little bit more persuasion before they click through to your website.
 In addition, testing out different content lengths can help you determine how much text to use on your site and other marketing platforms.

 Test out different click-through strategies to see which works best.
 Your email marketing data can give you a conversion rate on each campaign, and you’d be surprised how much a button can change that.
 If you’ve been using “Click Here” text instead of big shiny buttons in your email and not seeing the CTR you’re hoping for, give the big shiny button a try.